 Which Canadian province is home to the bear that inspired Winnie the Pooh, the reigning Slurpee capital of the world, and has the largest Icelandic community outside of Iceland?

 If you don’t know that the answer to all of these claims is Manitoba — read on!
-Each year we send numerous Travel Nurses on assignment throughout the province and their stories give us excellent insight into its best and most beautiful parts, and we’re excited to share a few of those top highlights with you.
+Each year we send numerous Travel Nurses on contract throughout the province and their stories give us excellent insight into its best and most beautiful parts, and we’re excited to share a few of those top highlights with you.

 At the start of the 20th century, Manitoba experienced a significant population boom, attracting outside investors and immigrants and fostering a diverse and passionate population.
 Today, it is a central hub for those who love the arts, sports, festivals, museums, and breathtaking natural beauty.